This page details some of the pro and am media reviews for Igor’s books and short stories.

 It is intended for adult readers, as there are very violent parts.

-Another nice review from a guy named Dan with some good pointers for me to take and implement in the sequel:
+Another nice review from a guy named Dan with some good pointers for The Betrayed sequel:

 Also, it should be noted that (as the title states) this is the first book of a series, and its ending is somewhat abrupt and leaves more questions than it answers.
 Overall, I enjoyed the original story, the diversity and colorfulness of the characters, the fact that no one and everyone is a protagonist and the large universe which I feel will be a very fertile soil for the next books in the series, that will hopefully build upon the solid foundations laid by this book.